DigitalBox98/RedMoonConnect/README.md

 # Packaging

 For Windows : <br>
-  - A ZIP file containing the solution should be enought to distribute the solution
+  - A ZIP file containing the solution should be enough to distribute the solution

 For Mac/Linux : <br>
   - You will need to provide the solution in a folder named "connect-tool" and put in the parent directory the script named "PlayRedMoon.command" from the Assets directory : this script will change to directory to the "connect-tool" folder before launching the RedMoonConnect executable